jadehopepunk/jadehopepunk/content/projects/radish-house/index.md

 source_url:
 ---

-# Mojo Manor
+# Radish House

 ## About the house

-Mojo Manor is a share house in Brunswick West where we're all trying our best to intentionally build a shared and collective home together.
+Radish House is a share house in ~~Brunswick West~~ (now in Preston) where we're all trying our best to intentionally build a shared and collective home together.
 We came together largely as a bunch of strangers with some shared values around intentional relating, disability politics, sustainability and sex positivity, and have muddled our way through lock-downs, life changes, work stresses and mental health struggles.
 We're still forward looking and hoping to keep building on this as a part of our practice of collectivism.

 Some of our practices for building community include fortnightly house meetings, shared projects and events (olive harvesting, gardening), and weekly house dinners with a check-in circle.